Bowring, John, 1792-1872

 Call Number: GEN MSS 223

-Overview: Chiefly letters from Bowring, many regarding unidentified works by his friends.
+Abstract: Chiefly letters from Bowring, many regarding unidentified works by his friends.
 Some letters are responses to invitations.
 Includes letter to Marc-Antoine Jullien about the Peace Society; letter to John Bowyer Nichols (editor of "Gentleman's Magazine") that includes a statement for publication about the destruction of the public library in Abo, Finland.
-Collection also includes manuscript regarding commercial relations between France and England, written for publication in "The Examiner", and...
+Collection also includes manuscript regarding commercial relations between France and England, written for publication in "The Examiner",...

 Call Number: GEN MSS 1126

 Abstract: Comprised chiefly of letters to Morgan from friends and admirers, including Anne Jane Gore Hamilton, Joseph Atkinson, Charles Babbage, John Bowring, Richard Burgess, Henry Fothergill Chorley, Richard Ford, Catherine Grace Frances Moody Gore, Richard James Lane, Thomas Charles Morgan, Roderick Impey Murchison, Richard Phillips, Cyrus Redding, Marmion W. Savage, Horace Smith, Joseph Cooper Walker, and Thomas Wallace.
 There are also a few letters from Morgan to other correspondents; letters to...